 ATTN: Officer Auditions

-Auditions will be by INVITATION ONLY and held in the May 8-9, 2017 at The U.S. Army Field Band located Fort George G. Meade, in Fort Meade, Maryland.
+Auditions will be by INVITATION ONLY.
 Civilian candidates invited to the audition will also be asked to contact a local recruiter to ensure eligibility to enlist and begin the OCS application process.

 The live audition is a two-day process.
 On day one, candidates will perform an audition on their main instrument or voice; candidates should choose two contrasting works or movements that best represent their performance skills.
 The purpose of the applied audition is to better get a sense of the candidate’s overall musicianship.
 Candidates will also take a series of theory and aural skills tests.
 These tests will include: harmonic analysis, arranging for a chamber ensemble, interval and chord recognition, error detection, sight singing, and defining musical terms.